vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_VDiff/vtctldclient_VDiff_resume.md

 ### Options

 ```
   -h, --help                    help for resume
+      --target-shards strings   The target shards to resume the vdiff on; default is all shards.
 ```

 ### Options inherited from parent commands